 Sira.Community is our three-pronged approach to economic empowerment.
-Our You Can’t be What you Can’t See program includes outreach, education, and job-readiness for previously excluded populations and those who have been negatively impacted by the War on Drugs.
+Our You Can’t be What You Can’t See program includes outreach, education, and job-readiness for previously excluded populations and those who have been negatively impacted by the War on Drugs.
 As a union employer and industry leader we believe There is a Place For You in the Cannabis Industry.
-We work with trusted partners, like the Somerville CDC, to connect with job-seekers and introduce them to the industry and job opportunities.
+We work with trusted partners, like the Somerville Community Corporation, to connect with job-seekers and introduce them to the industry and job opportunities.
 Accelerator 2.0 offers in-depth mentoring, business advisory services and access to Sira's manufacturing, retail, and wholesale distribution network.
 Our program seeks to empower entrepreneurs by leveling the playing field and giving priority status to economic empowerment and social equity applicants, women, minority, and veteran-owned businesses.

 In 2018 Sira started it’s Accelerator 1.0 program that focused on helping Economic Equity applicants with product and brand development.
 Currently Sira’s Accelerator 2.0 Fellows are focused on opening retail locations in the Boston and Greater Boston area.
 We intend on accepting our next cohort in Fall of 2020.

 Everyone is eligible for Sira.Community programs.
 We have an additional focus on individuals who have been affected by the War on Drugs, as well as, people of color, low-income individuals, women, and veterans.